 so for a reaction A(g) → B(g) we can write the equilibrium constant as

-All of these forms of the equilibrium constant are only approximately correct, working best at low concentrations or pressures.
+Owing to interactions between molecules, especially when ions are involved, all of these forms of the equilibrium constant are only approximately correct, working best at low concentrations or pressures.
 The only equilibrium constant that is truly constant (except that it still varies with the temperature!) is expressed in terms of activities, which you can think of as effective concentrations that allow for interactions between molecules.
 In practice, this distinction only becomes important for equilibria involving gases at very high pressures (such as are often encountered in chemical engineering) and in ionic solutions more concentrated than about 0.001 M. We will not deal much with activities in this course.

 For a reaction such as CO2(g) + OH(aq) → HCO3(aq) that involves both gaseous and dissolved components, a hybrid equilibrium constant is commonly used: